StarlightSearch/EmbedAnything/README.md

 ## 🚀 Key Features

 - **Local Embedding** : Works with local embedding models like BERT and JINA
+- **Cloud Embedding Models:**: Supports OpenAI.
+Mistral and Cohere Support coming soon.
 - **MultiModality** : Works with text sources like PDFs, txt, md, Images JPG and Audio, .WAV
 - **Rust** : All the file processing is done in rust for speed and efficiency
 - **Candle** : We have taken care of hardware acceleration as well, with Candle.
 - **Python Interface:** Packaged as a Python library for seamless integration into your existing projects.
 - **Scalable:** Store embeddings in a vector database for easy retrieval and scalability.
-- **Cloud Embedding Models:**: Support OpenAI.
-Mistral and Cohere Support coming soon.

 ## 🦀The Benefit of Rust for Speed